-The parochial focus on households stems from circular limitations of theory and data: scholars use households as the central unit of measurement in post-industrial societies, limiting the ability to conduct empirical work beyond household units.
-The lack of extended family data in turn yields household-focused findings that further reaffirm the extant data-collection paradigm.
-After all, in contexts like Kenya, surveys pay attention to large complex family units (Schmidt 2018) – such data collection is possible, but traditionally regarded as irrelevant in contexts like the United States.
+The parochial focus on households stems from the circular limitations of theory and data: scholars use households as the central unit of measurement in post-industrial societies, limiting their ability to conduct empirical work beyond household units.
+The lack of data on extended families, in turn, yields household-focused findings that further reaffirm the pre-existing data-collection paradigm.
+After all, in contexts like Kenya, surveys pay attention to large, complex family units (Schmidt 2018): it is possible to collect data in this way, but it is traditionally regarded as irrelevant in contexts like the United States.
 Past research has thus failed to capture how many individuals experience familial advantage in practice.
 This omission has become more pronounced in the context of substantial increases in life expectancy, declining fertility rates, and the growing prevalence of single-parent households.
 For example, many younger family members share a significant portion of their lives with older family members and are thus influenced by non-parental kin (Bengtson 2001; Mare 2011).

 Indeed, as part of his Presidential Address for the Population Association of America in 2011, Robert Mare criticized the prevailing two-generation paradigm, contending that the process of intergenerational transmission is likely misconstrued within existing mobility research (Mare 2011).
-Mare urged scholars to transcend the confines of two succeeding generations, advocating for a more expansive view of extended family influence.
+Mare urged scholars to transcend the confines of two succeeding generations, advocating a more expansive view of extended family influence.
 His call was answered with a flurry of compelling studies on the multigenerational processes shaping the transmission of advantage (Anderson, Sheppard, and Monden 2018; Pfeffer 2014).
-Scholars began studying the impacts of grandparental resources (Bol and Kalmijn 2016; Hällsten 2014; Hällsten and Pfeffer 2017; Pfeffer and Killewald 2018) and even those of aunts and uncles (Jæger 2012; Prix and Pfeffer 2017).
+Scholars have begun to study the impacts of grandparental resources (Bol and Kalmijn 2016; Hällsten 2014; Hällsten and Pfeffer 2017; Pfeffer and Killewald 2018) and even those of aunts and uncles (Jæger 2012; Prix and Pfeffer 2017).
 However, as such studies tend to focus on dyadic relationships between children and specific family members, they do not typically capture the holistic role of the extended family unit.

-This paper proposes a novel measurement that facilitates a renewed focus on extended families in the United States, constituting a better match between how scholars have conceived of the family in theory and how it has been operationalized in practice – ‘clans’ – which encompass multiple generations and extended kin ties in each family unit.
+This paper proposes a novel measurement that facilitates a renewed focus on extended families in the United States, constituting a better match between how scholars have conceived of the family in theory and how it has been operationalized in practice: “clans,” which encompass multiple generations and extended kin ties in each family unit.
 This measurement aims to provide an analytic framework for studying extended family units and their resources holistically.
-By including all available familial ties, it can unveil latent familial resource transmission that is overlooked by a parochial focus on specific dyadic family relations, and facilitates comparison between different family structures, offering a more comprehensive understanding of how families and their resources shape social stratification.
-By utilizing the concept of ‘clans’ we offer a statistical measurement of families that aligns with both how stratification scholars are increasingly thinking of families, and how the term ‘family’ is used in everyday life.
+By including all available familial ties, it can unveil latent familial resource transmission that is overlooked by a parochial focus on specific dyadic family relations, and facilitates comparison between different family structures.
+In turn, this offers a more comprehensive understanding of how families and their resources shape social stratification.
+By utilizing the concept of “clans,” we offer a statistical measurement of families that aligns with both how stratification scholars are increasingly thinking of families, and how the term “family” is used in everyday life.